In Conversation with Nipun Marya: Unpacking the power and pricing of the flagship iQOO 15 - BusinessToday

 Business Today: Firstly, in a price-sensitive segment like India, we are seeing major jumps in prices of flagship devices.
 The iQOO 15 itself has jumped a few thousand rupees from the previous generation.
 What is the reason behind this?
 Is it the silicon carbide battery?
 Is it the new processor, or is it just an overall industry trend that’s taking place?

 Nipun Marya: So, there are two parts to this.
-Firstly, you are right that if you see the price which consumers were getting from the iQOO 13 to the iQOO 15, there is some bit of a jump.
-But now, compare it to the upgrades that one is seeing from the 13 to the 15: right from the display, the processor, the battery technology, and the software features—everything adds up.
+Firstly, you are right that if you see the price which consumers were getting from the iQOO 13 to the iQOO 15, there is a bit of a jump.
+But now, compare it to the upgrades that one is seeing from the 13 to the 15: right from the display, the processor, the battery technology, and the software features, everything adds up.
 From a purely upgrade perspective, the iQOO 15 is truly a remarkable upgrade and certainly warrants the extra price, which is there.
 Secondly, it is no secret right now that the whole industry is facing a huge surge in component prices.
-That also is a significant part.
+That is a significant part.

 Business Today: My second question is about the camera performance, which is quite remarkable.
 How much of the optics of the iQOO 15 are shared with Vivo flagships, and is that the primary reason for the camera performance?